TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models

 \section{Conclusion}

-\textbf{Conclusion.} In this work, we propose a lightweight evaluation suite called Tiny LVLM-eHub for Large Vision-Language Models (LVLMs) with a focus on Bard.
-Tiny LVLM-eHub comprehensively assesses various multimodal capabilities of Bard such as visual perception and embodied intelligence with quantitative evaluation.
+In this work, we propose a lightweight evaluation suite called TinyLVLM-eHub for Large Vision-Language Models (LVLMs).
+TinyLVLM-eHub comprehensively assesses various multimodal capabilities such as visual perception and embodied intelligence with quantitative evaluation.
 For a robust and accurate evaluation, we developed a new evaluation metric called CEE to assess the relationship between the reference answer and the answer predicted by LVLM.
 Through experiments, we demonstrate that CEE aligns better with human evaluation than the naive word match approach.
-By Tiny LVLM-eHub, we reveal that Bard consistently outperforms prior LVLMs in various multimodal capabilities including visual perception, visual knowledge acquisition, visual reasoning, and embodied intelligence.
-Through various multimodal demos, we also show that Bard exhibits exceptional ability in wired image understanding, diagram reasoning, referring expression comprehension, image2code generation, visual instruction generation, and anomaly detection.
-For the downside of Bard, we find that Bard achieves less satisfactory performance in understanding visual commonsense related to color and shape.
-Besides, Bard still suffers from object hallucination.
+By TinyLVLM-eHub, we reveal that closed-source API-Based LVLMs such as GPT4V and GeminiPro-V consistently outperform open-source LVLMs in various multimodal capabilities including visual perception, visual knowledge acquisition, visual reasoning, and embodied intelligence.
+Through various productivity tests, we also show that while top-performing LVLMs show promise in understanding elements in simpler scenarios, they encounter difficulties in tasks requiring expert domain knowledge, intricate image-text alignment, precise localization, and complex layout generation.

-\textbf{Future Work.} Although the evaluation in Tiny LVLM-eHub is comprehensive, we only assess the boundary of multimodal capability for various LVLMs.
+Although the evaluation in TinyLVLM-eHub is comprehensive, we only assess the boundary of multimodal capability for various LVLMs.
 Indeed, the evaluation of LVLM must also take into account other critical factors, such as content safety, political bias, and racial discrimination.
 These issues have become increasingly relevant due to the potential harm caused by biased or harmful content generated by these models.
 Therefore, it is crucial to thoroughly assess the ability of LVLM to produce safe and unbiased content that does not perpetuate harmful stereotypes or discriminatory attitudes.
-Furthermore, Bard has demonstrated remarkable proficiency in various multimodal capabilities, warranting a comprehensive investigation into specific aspects of its performance.
-Finally, Tiny LVLM-eHub reveals the strengths and weaknesses of Bard.
-In particular, further exploration on developing LVLM should consider how to enhance the understanding of visual commonsense and alleviate the hallucination issue.
+Furthermore, top-performing LVLMs have demonstrated remarkable proficiency in various multimodal capabilities, warranting a comprehensive investigation into specific aspects of their performance.
+Finally, TinyLVLM-eHub reveals the strengths and weaknesses of various LVLMs.
+Further exploration on developing LVLM should consider how to enhance the deep understanding of LVLMs in product-level scenarios.

-\begin{ack} We thank Yue Yang, Mengzhao, Chen, and Lirui, Zhao for their efforts in the Human evaluation of embodied intelligence. \end{ack}